code-with-johnny/http-api-milestone-project/README.md

 git checkout solution
 ```

-Once you do that, your code editor should update and you can view the `scripts` directory, the `scraper.js` file, and the udpated `index.html` file.
+Once you do that, your code editor should update and you can view the `fetch-cat-data.js` and `form-handlers.js` files, as well as the API logic in `server.js`.

 Please only do this if you've given it your best shot, otherwise you're only cheating yourself.